 2. Change Your Name Servers

-To launch your website you will need to access your domain registrar and change your domain's name servers to the Real Geeks name servers below.
+To launch your website you will need to access your domain registrar and change your domain's name servers to reflect all four of the Real Geeks name servers below.
 Please contact your domain registrar for specific instructions.

 Real Geeks Name Servers: